The Murder of Corona Jane Doe, December 1981

 Convicted serial killer Henry Lee Lucas has taken credit for Jane Doe's death; he stated that he picked her up at a bus stop in Riverside and took her to Corona, where he strangled and buried her.
 However, Lucas is known for having made many false confessions while in prison, and gave as many as 3,000 statements now presumed to be untruthful.

-A number of the missing women and girls on Jane Doe's exclusion list — eight, to be exact — do not have JD listed among the rule-outs on their own pages.
+The remaining missing women and girls on Jane Doe's exclusion list — eight, to be exact — do not have JD listed among the rule-outs on their own pages.
 These are Tracy Stewart, Gail Dahl, Janel Peters, Rebecca Dunn, Ann Narus, Janice Fullam, Lisa Borden, and Kristy Booth.

 However, they are almost certainly still exclusions, as, according to a personal email from Mary Bell of the Doe Network, "Unfortunately, listing NamUs exclusions is not a high priority.
 We get exclusions all the time that never show up on the NamUs exclusion list."